-Note: Make sure the USB driver has been installed on the PC before connecting and applying power to the instrument.
-2. Connect Side B of a standard "A to B" USB cable to the instrument (only Side B will fit).
-See Figure 5-2.
+- 1. Remove power from the instrument. - 2.
+Connect Side B of a standard "A to B" USB cable to the instrument (only Side B will fit) See Figure 5-2. - 3.
+Connect Side A to any available USB port on the PC. - 4.

-Figure 5-2 "A to B" USB Cable

-- 3. Connect Side A to any available USB port on the PC. - 4.
 Apply power to the instrument. - 5.
 Windows will recognize that a new hardware device has been attached and will finalize the installation as needed.
 This is a routine "registering" of components that should take only a moment.
 An additional COM port will be added to the PC. - 6.
 Identify the computer port that has been added to the PC by using the "Properties" of My Computer and examining the COM ports.
-USB ports are generally added to the bottom of the list and named USB COM port "X".
+USB ports are generally added to the bottom of the list and named USB COM port 'x'.
 Refer to Figure 5-3 for screen examples (Windows XP).